 - Thinly slice the leeks then place in a colander and run under water to remove any dirt hidden between the leaves.

 - Warm the oil in a large pot over a medium-low heat.
-Add the leeks and garlic cook about five minutes to soften the leaves.
+Add the sliced leeks and garlic cook about five minutes to soften the leaves.

 - Add the diced potatoes, stock, thyme and bay leaves to the pot.
 Mix everything together.

 - Use an immersion blender to puree the soup until it becomes creamy.
 Alternatively, you can transfer the soup to a regular blender or food processor if you don't own an immersion blender.
-Note: If you blend this in a blender or food processor - blend the soup in batches only filling the blender halfway full at most.
-You must be careful not to overfill the blender or the heat and pressure force the lid off.
-Also make sure to open the lid away from your face so the steam doesn't hit you.

 Notes